IT STARTS WITH A RIVER BASIN

 Asinaro River Basin Project.
 Noto.
 Sicily

-The Asinaro River Basin project explores the potential of river basins as physical spaces for generating local responses to our most pressing sustainability challenges and for discovering opportunities.
+The Asinaro River Basin project explores the potential of river basins as physical spaces for generating innovative, practical responses to our most pressing sustainability challenges and, in the process, discovering new opportunities.

 The Asinaro river basin in south east Sicily covers 85 sq km around the city of Noto, its countryside and coastal zone.
 Its main river, the Asinaro, runs for 22 km from its source on the Iblei plateau near Testa dell’Acqua, past Noto Antica and the baroque city of Noto, a Unesco World Heritage site, to Calabernardo on the Ionian sea.